Créer un nouveau groupe

 Create question group

-After you click on it, the add question group panel will be showed up:
+After you click Add question group, the add question group panel will be displayed.

 - Title: Type in this box the name you wish to give to the question group;

 - Description: This field allows you to publish an explanatory note for any set of questions.
 If you add a description, it will be presented along with the survey before commencing any of the questions in that group.
 If no text is added, then public participants will simply move straightaway to the survey questions.
 You can use the HTML editor to include images, formatted text, etc. to your liking;